kyma-project/community/concepts/observability-strategy/opentelemetry-operator/README.md

 ## Scope
 Experience showed that there is no way to run an operator in an isolated/restricted way, so that a user operating on other namespaces would not be affected.
 Potential conflicts are:
 - The CRDs are managed cluster wide.
-Operators running in different namespaces will bring it's CRDs in own versions and potentially will race-reconcile the cluster wide CRD resources
+Operators running in different namespaces will bring it's CRDs in own versions and potentially will race-update the cluster wide CRD resources
 - The operator managed by Kyma could be limited to act on a single namespace, however a second operator instance deployed by the user will by default act on all namespaces and will race-reconcile the kyma managed resources.
 Also, the default instance of the user might intercept webhooks for kyma managed resources.
 In conclusion, we must choose between the following options:
 - Either the operator is used as underlying technology for the Kyma abstractions and instrumentation support AND is accessible for custom scenarios for users.